 By comparison, when REACH was developed, requesting registration for polymers was deemed too difficult, because of the complexity of the polymer market, in terms of the size and variability of polymers on the market.
-For a polymer to be of "low concern" certain criteria had to be met, including;
+For a polymer to be of Low Concern certain criteria had to be met, including;

-- High number average molecular weight of the polymer - Negligible presence of low molecular weight materials including oligomer and residual monomer content - Resistance of the polymer to degradation - No functional groups in the polymer that are known to be harmful
+- High number average molecular weight of the polymer - Negligible presence of low molecular weight materials including oligomer and residual monomer content - Resistance of the polymer to degradation - No functional groups in the polymer that are known to be harmful standard of living).
+Larger molecular weight materials, such as polymers and cross-linked rubbers are nonbioavailable.
+PFAS polymers are considered to be Polymers of low Concern (PLC).
+They are critical to global development and pose no concern to public safety, yet the current REACH definition of PFAS groups these polymers together with low molecular weight PFAS of known concern such as PFOA and PFOS.

-Polymeric PFAS, also called fluoropolymers, used in the sealing industry include fluoroplastics such as PTFE which are components of gaskets and compression packings, and cross-linked fluoroelastomers (rubbers) with application as 0-rings and custom geometry seals.
+Polymeric PFAS, also called fluoropolymers, used in the sealing industry include fluoroplastics such as PTFE which are components of gaskets and compression packings, and cross-linked fluoroelastomers (rubbers) with application as O-rings and custom geometry seals.